-He spent almost 50 years alone at 10,000 feet; his hobby helped shape climate research in the Rockies
+He spent almost 50 years alone at 10,000 feet.
+His hobby helped shape climate research in the Rockies.

 GOTHIC, Colo. – As world leaders gathered across the globe this month to discuss a climate crisis that is rapidly heating the Earth, Billy Barr, 71, paused outside his mountainside cabin to measure snow.

 His tools were simple, the same he’d used since the 1970s.
-A wooden ruler plunged into white flakes accumulating on his snowboard — an old freezer door affixed to legs of plastic piping and wood — showed two inches.
+A wooden ruler plunged into white flakes accumulating on his snow board – an old freezer door affixed to legs of plastic piping and wood – showed two inches.
 A section of snow that he slid into a metal bucket and hung from a scale a few paces away told him it was about 10 percent water, which did not surprise him.
 For years, that number hovered around 6 percent, but snow here has gotten wetter.

 “One year could easily be a fluke.
 I mean, weather is weather, it changes all the time.
 But all of a sudden, we’ve had five years in a row,” said Barr, dingy face mask dangling over his white beard.
 “So that’s starting to get significant.”